Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Related Works

-\textbf{Generative self-supervision.} Rather than discriminating between images, generative SSL methods learn visual representations by masking certain parts of an images (or certain images in a video) and then learn to reconstruct the masked portions given the original signal \cite{mae, videomae, siamese}.
+\textbf{Generative self-supervision.} Rather than discriminating between images, generative SSL methods learn visual representations by masking certain parts of an images (or certain images in a video) and then learn to reconstruct the masked portions given the original signal \citep{mae, videomae, siamese}.
 This reconstruction task can be viewed as a proxy for learning about visual features from images, improving representation ability and, therefore, performance on downstream tasks.
-A common approach in this paradigm is called Masked Autoencoder (MAE) \cite{mae}, which utilizes ViT's patching paradigm to mask a certain percentage of patches (usually 75\%) and minimizes the L2 loss on predicted pixels from the masked patches.
-Generative SSL approaches are highly scalable due to their lightweight memory usage compared to discriminative approaches, and reach fine-tuning accuracies rivaling those methods \cite{mae}.
+A common approach in this paradigm is called Masked Autoencoder (MAE) \citep{mae}, which utilizes ViT's patching paradigm to mask a certain percentage of patches (usually 75\%) and minimizes the L2 loss on predicted pixels from the masked patches.
+Generative SSL approaches are highly scalable due to their lightweight memory usage compared to discriminative approaches, and reach fine-tuning accuracies rivaling those methods \citep{mae}.

-\textbf{Joint self-supervision methods.} Many previous works have combined discriminative and generative self-supervised learning objectives, resulting in improved performance on downstream classification and semantic segmentation tasks \cite{cae, cmae, can}.
-CMAE \cite{cmae} and CAE \cite{cae} combine MAE's pixel reconstruction task with contrastive learning, outperforming either method in isolation.
-CAN \cite{can} further adds a noise prediction task and masks both views in the contrastive learning objective.
-These work highlight the fact that SSL paradigms can be complimentary to each other.
+\textbf{Joint self-supervision methods.} Many previous works have combined discriminative and generative self-supervised learning objectives, resulting in improved performance on downstream classification and semantic segmentation tasks \citep{cae, cmae, can}.
+CMAE \citep{cmae} and CAE \citep{cae} combine MAE's pixel reconstruction task with contrastive learning, outperforming either method in isolation.
+CAN \citep{can} further add a noise prediction task and masks both views in the contrastive learning objective.
+These works highlight the fact that SSL paradigms can be complementary to each other.